Please enable JavaScript to ensure auto alt text generation works properly

 5) Track downstream outcomes

 Monitor job starts and 30 day retention by path.
-If the field experiment is any guide, we should see a lift in both once the first round is consistently structured and complete.
+If the field experiment is any guide, consistently structured and complete first rounds can improve the signal quality available to decision-makers.

 6) Offer a choice only if we can keep evaluation constant